Group Case Interview: How to Lead, Contribute, and Stand Out (2026)

 Group Case Mistakes That Get You Cut

 Staying quiet to appear collaborative.
-Silence is not collaboration.
-Interviewers see a candidate who made no analytical contribution.
 The scorecard has no field for "quiet but supportive."
+Silence is scored as zero analytical contribution.

 Dominating the discussion.
-Interviewers have seen the Bulldozer archetype hundreds of times.
-Talking over peers, pre-empting others' contributions, and treating the group case as a solo interview signals poor client management instincts — exactly the opposite of what a consulting firm needs.
+Talking over peers signals poor client management instincts — the opposite of what consulting firms need.

 Making only process contributions.
-"We should structure our approach" and "let's make sure we cover all the bases" are process comments, not analytical ones.
-They consume airtime without advancing the group's understanding of the problem.
-Every contribution should either advance the analysis or help the group work better — not just signal that you're paying attention.
+"We should structure our approach" consumes airtime without advancing analysis.
+Every contribution should either advance the group's understanding or help the group function better.

 Not knowing the materials.
-Candidates who speak confidently about exhibit data they clearly haven't read carefully are caught immediately when a peer or assessor probes the details.
-Read carefully.
-Annotate specifically.
-Know your numbers before you cite them.
+Candidates who cite exhibit data they have not read carefully are caught immediately when probed.

 Ignoring the clock.
-Many groups hit the presentation moment with 5 minutes left and no organized structure.
-Someone needs to call the time transition.
-If no one else does, you do it.
-This is a high-visibility leadership moment that requires no analytical risk.
+Many groups hit the presentation moment with 5 minutes left and no structure.
+Someone needs to call the time transition — if no one else does, you do it.

-For more on how to build strong case habits across all formats, see case interview frameworks complete guide and behavioral interview consulting.
+For more on building strong case habits across formats, see case interview frameworks complete guide and behavioral interview consulting.

 Preparation Checklist